lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 - All variables are to be in lower case and in the lower_case_and_underscore_naming style.

 - Use only one style of quotes for strings, e.g.: "QWERT" (double quotes, preferable) or 'QWERT' (single quotes).
-Mix them only if it's really required.
+Mix them only if it's really required, e.g.:

+       CRT '"Yes Minister", ' : "that's what I said."

 - Always use one space after the comma and never before the comma.